adamtrilling/blog-posts/simple_bdd/README.md

 ```

 A few things to note about this feature spec:
 - It is written in something that closely resembles English.
-In a work situation, you'll likely have a product manager with a vision of what needs to be developed; by sharing this spec with him or her, you can ensure that you have a mutual understanding of what is being built.
+In a work situation, you'll often have a product manager with a vision of what needs to be developed; by sharing this spec with him or her, you can ensure that you have a mutual understanding of what is being built.
 - You could write your steps in any language supported by Ruby, but Simple BDD only supports English for the initial word.
 If your code is in Spanish, you'd have to write When "inicie sesión", not Cuando "inicie sesión".
 - Each line describes an action that may take many steps to accomplish in the UI.
 It is important to ensure your feature specs do not follow your UI too closely, or you will end up rewriting them with every change to the UI.
 - Your feature specs all live under the spec/features/ directory.
 You may add subdirectories to this directory, and you may name the files whatever you wish, as long as they end in _spec.rb